 Martial arts that focus on Control move their body in way that not only promotes good health.
 But a sense of peace with oneself.
 It can help center you and reach a place of calm through fluid control of your body.
 Some styles also promote a feeling of unity with the universe.

 Real power of Control comes from the accompanying philosophy.
 Like how Combat is a strong and finely made sword confident in it’s power and stable in it’s apex state of being.
 Control is a rapier flowing like water at peace with it’s current condition able to adapt to what happens.

 These are the martial arts that are the most deadly in battles and are often used in war.
 Their aim is destroy their opponent in quick and brutal ways.
 Examples include Muay Thai and Silat.
 Those that practice this are open to physical and primal enlightenment.

 I already discussed the physical enlightenment but what is primal enlightenment and how can Destruction be beautiful.
 Well just how a surgeon can be artful in his healing ability so can a warrior be artful in his ability to cause harm.
 When using such a destructive style one taps into the primal force we all have as humans.
 The animal side or what Carl Jung would call The Shadow.

 Taping into and using this force in battle can be a form of enlightenment.
 Maybe not as bright as the traditional enlightenment.
 But it’s still a personal awakening to understand and look at the dark forces that haunt us all.

 If the practitioner falls to the shadow or rises above and truly finds enlightenment.
 To have faced and understood the side of destruction and surpassed it, is a mark of someone who has become whole.
 But not all practitioners reach this so it’s hard and dangerous.

-As you can see Martial Arts can be a rewarding and deeply personal journey and that is why it is Escrita Com Luz, that’s why it’s an art.
+As you can see Martial Arts can be a rewarding and deeply personal journey.
+That is why it is Escrita Com Luz and that’s why it’s an art.